Detailed information available in the hs-airdrop README.md file.

 Claim your HNS

 Check if your key is in the airdrop.
 Replace id_rsa with the location of your private key you want to check and the hs1XXXX string with the public address you generated earlier.
 This will prompt for your key's passphrase if encrypted.
 Please see the hs-airdrop README.md file for more information.

 ./bin/hs-airdrop --bare ~/.ssh/id_rsa hs1XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 This may take a while, as it is trying to find and decrypt a message to your key.
 If successful you should see a base64 string.
 A NonceError means your key was not included, you can try another key.

-If you have a base64 string, you can broadcast it to the network by going back to hs-client (cd hs-client-*/hs-client) and typing (replace BASE64_STRING with the string dumped from hs-airdrop): ./bin/hsd-cli rpc sendrawairdrop BASE64_STRING
+If you have a base64 string, you can broadcast it to the network by going back to the third window and running (replace BASE64_STRING with the string dumped from hs-airdrop): ./bin/hsd-cli rpc sendrawairdrop BASE64_STRING

 You should see it return a hex hash if successful.
 In an hour or two you should see it propagate over the network.
 You can see the updated balance by running: ./bin/hsw-cli balance

 You can also try searching for your hs1 address balance by googling/searching: hns block explorer in your web browser and pasting in your hs1 address.